stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.1.
 Certificates

-The purpose of using our certificate is to retrieve and protect your JWKSet.
+The purpose of using our certificate is to retrieve your JWKSet.
 Therefore BMID needs the root, the intermediate CA and the final public certifiate of yours.
 There is no need for your client certificate.

-As the certificate is used to protect the JWKSet
+Currently the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate.

 **BMID must be notified on time if certificiate is changed.**